NeosIT/active-directory-integration2/readme.txt

 * CHANGED: WordPress 5.8.2 compatibility has been checked
 * REMOVED: Parameter $useLocalWordPressUser in NextADInt_Adi_Mail_Notification (gh-#135)
 * REMOVED: Option 'Automatic user creation'.
 This option has been implicitly enabled for all installations and is no longer required (gh-#134)
+* CHANGED: PHP 8.1 compatibility has been checked; Twig has to be updated with the next release (gh-#148)

 = 2.2.3 =
 * FIXED: Sync to WordPress fails if user is no longer present in Active Directory (gh-#141)